murchandamus/bips/bip-update-process.md

 ### Adoption of proposals

-The BIPs repository does not track the sentiment on or adoption of proposals.
+The BIPs repository does not track the sentiment on or adoption of proposals, and individual BIPs do not take statuses based on their adoption or deployment.
 After a BIP is advanced to _PROPOSED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
-Individual Bitcoin projects may publish which BIPs they implement.
+Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.

 ### Transferring BIP Ownership